JanHerca/urantiapedia/output/wikijs/en/article/Chris_and_Nicole_Raguetly/Presentation_Du_Livre_DUrantia.md

 We must understand the position of the Church and not only of the Catholic Church, but also of all Orthodox or Protestant fundamentalists.
 For a long time, and even at the time of Christ, the constituted bodies have opposed change and even if Jesus said: “I have not come to abolish but to fulfill”, the Pharisees accused him, among other things, of not respecting the Mosaic law.

-Nothing new imposes itself on established authority and only time and evolution can impose a revision. “_Unlike science, religion does not provide for its own progressive correction._” [UB 92:3.4](/en/The_Urantia_Book/92#p3_4)
+Nothing new imposes itself on established authority and only time and evolution can impose a revision. “_Unlike science, religion does not provide for its own progressive correction._” <a id="a332_185"></a>[UB 92:3.4](/en/The_Urantia_Book/92#p3_4)

 > _Only two influences can modify and uplift the dogmas of natural religion: the pressure of the slowly advancing mores and the periodic illumination of epochal revelation.
 And it is not strange that progress was slow; in ancient days, to be progressive or inventive meant to be killed as a sorcerer.
 The cult advances slowly in generation epochs and agelong cycles.
 But it does move forward.
-Evolutionary belief in ghosts laid the foundation for a philosophy of revealed religion which will eventually destroy the superstition of its origin._ ([UB 92:3.5](/en/The_Urantia_Book/92#p3_5))
+Evolutionary belief in ghosts laid the foundation for a philosophy of revealed religion which will eventually destroy the superstition of its origin._ (<a id="a334_545"></a>[UB 92:3.5](/en/The_Urantia_Book/92#p3_5))

 The examples of the difficulties of changing the attitude of religion are known to all, at least for the Catholic religion.
 The first centuries are filled with anathemas (see Denzinger's Enchiridion) and everyone knows how long it took to control the Inquisition, for the beginning of ecumenism to manifest itself towards Protestants, for Galileo to be rehabilitated, for evolutionism to be admitted as a possibility or even for Theilard de Chardin not to be put on the Index.
 This Index which was, we hope definitively, only deleted in 1966.
 Consider that Blaise Pascal's Pensées were on the Index in the same way as Baudelaire's Les Fleurs du mal.